typestack/class-validator/README.md

 ## Custom validation classes

-If you have custom validation logic you have a way to do it - you can create a *Constraint class*:
+If you have custom validation logic you can create a *Constraint class*:

-1. First create a file, lets say `CustomTextLength.ts`, and create there a new class:
+1. First create a file, lets say `CustomTextLength.ts`, and define a new class:

     ```typescript
     import {ValidatorConstraint, ValidatorConstraintInterface, ValidationArguments} from "class-validator";